schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 rule(:dog => 'terrier') { 'foo' }
 ```

-Because you're not only modifying the value, you're modifying the entire match (the key and the value).
+This is because a transformer is not only modifying the value, it is modifying the entire match (the key and the value).
 If this was a legal match it would produce something like this:

 ```
 {